diwasrimal/songs/README.md

 flask run
 ```

-You can use `./run` on your `bash` shell.
+You can use `./run.sh` on your `bash` shell.
 If the permission is denied, you can allow running this script by changing the mode

-`chmod u+x run`
+`chmod u+x run.sh`

-`./run` will work now
+`./run.sh` will work now

 # Limitations/Improvements